lilianweng/lil-log/_posts/2017-10-29-object-recognition-for-dummies-part-1.md

 *Fig. 4.
 How to split one gradient vector's magnitude if its degress is between two degree bins.
 (Image source: https://www.learnopencv.com/histogram-of-oriented-gradients/)*

 4) Then we slide a 2x2 cells (thus 16x16 pixels) block across the image.
 In each block region, 4 histograms of 4 cells are concatenated into one-dimensional vector of 36 values and then normalized to have an unit weight.
 The final HOG feature vector is the concatenation of all the block vectors.
-It can be fed into a classifier like SVM for learning object detection tasks.
+It can be fed into a classifier like SVM for learning object recognition tasks.

 ### Example: Manu in 2004